fearofcode/bateman/README.md

 Thank you
 ---------

 Hopefully this long-winded README was helpful in understanding what this program does.
-[Email me](warren.henning@gmail.com) if you have any questions or want to hire me! :)